s1vax/ESP32-Deauther/README.md

-# ESP32 Deauther (Vulnerabilidad del protocolo IEEE 802.11 [Wi-Fi])
+# ESP32 Deauther (Vulnerability of the IEEE 802.11 [Wi-Fi] protocol)

 <p align="center">
 <img width="400" height="400" alt="WhatsApp Image 2026-04-24 at 13 24 49" src="https://github.com/user-attachments/assets/46b4acf7-1e7c-4fc7-942b-5421066de235" />
 </p>

 ## ⚖️ Legal Disclaimer
-El creador de este repositorio no se hace responsable del uso ajeno con fines maliciosos e inapropiados a traves del dispositivo explicado.
-Esta totalmente prohibido afectar otras redes WIFI sin el consentimiento ni medidas de seguridad adeacuadas.
+The creator of this repository is not responsible for any malicious or inappropriate use of the device described.
+It is strictly prohibited to interfere with other Wi-Fi networks without consent or adequate security measures.

 <br>

-## ✅ Entornos seguros y medidas
+## ✅ Safe environments and measures
-Se puede orientar el ataque del Deauther a una red personal como prueba de uso.
-En el repositorio se explicara en detalle como lograr esto.
+The Deauther attack can be directed at a personal network as a proof of use.
+The repository will explain in detail how to achieve this.

 <br>

 ## 🛒 Things we need
-- `ESP32 WROOM` (cualquier version)
+- `ESP32 WROOM` (any version)
-- `PC` para flasheo de firmware & configuracion de ataque
+- `PC` for firmware flashing & attack configuration
 - `USB Micro-USB a USB cable`

 <br>